Better Late Than Never: A Birth Worth Celebrating.

 Let Me Step Outside My Comfort Zone Here;

 People in power are too worried about their popularity contest to do the right thing, to admit this thing we try to ignore, impossible as it may be.
-Never directly saying “hey we screwed up” “we were wrong”, it makes me think of a selfish ex I had once, she just couldn’t quite bring herself to ever say sorry. instead, they claim its a thing of the past, a bad dream we have awoken from.
+Never directly saying “hey we screwed up” “we were wrong”, it makes me think of a selfish ex I had once, she just couldn’t quite bring herself to ever say sorry. instead, they claim it’s a thing of the past, a bad dream we have awoken from.
 Now that the Civil Rights Movement is taught in schools which are desegregated for the most part, and the Civil Rights Act of 1964 and the Voting Rights Act of 1965 passed, you assume it was a complete success, movement over…, The CRM can now be relegated to its appropriate side-note in history.
-Now everyone; All Americans; African-Americans, Latino Americans, Asian Americans, and we certainly can’t forget our better halves (whatever sex they may be, same or otherwise) can all vote in elections, that whole equality problem is solved. …….
+Now everyone; ALL Americans; African-Americans, Latino Americans, Asian Americans, and we certainly can’t forget our better halves (whatever sex they may be, whether they are of the same sex as us, or identify as being gender neutral, it’s all good) can all vote in elections, that whole equality problem is solved. …….

 ahhhhhh…….If only this were true……